rails/rails/guides/source/asset_pipeline.md

 the CDN can serve an asset directly the request never touches your Rails server.
-Since the assets from a CDN are geographically closer to the browser, the request is faster, and since your server doesn't need to spend time serving assets, it can focus on serving application code as fast as possible.
+Since the assets from a CDN are geographically closer to the browser, the request is faster, and since your server doesn't need to spend time serving assets, it can focus on serving application code.

 ##### Set up a CDN to Serve Static Assets